What Is Microsoft’s One Version Model for Dynamics 365 Finance and Operations

 Through our automated, no-code testing platform, we’ll be supporting Cittros projects by:

-Reducing Testing Burden Customers can validate business-critical processes without placing the load on internal teams.
+Customers can validate business-critical processes without placing the load on internal teams.

-Keeping Pace with Microsoft’s Update Cadence Microsoft releases four updates for D365 F&O each year.
+Microsoft releases four updates for D365 F&O each year.
 While only two are mandatory, each update brings change.
 Our library of version-aligned automated tests helps teams stay ready without the last-minute scramble.

-Minimizing Business Disruption By shifting testing from manual to automated, teams reduce release-week stress and avoid late-stage defects.
+By shifting testing from manual to automated, teams reduce release-week stress and avoid late-stage defects.

-Accelerating ROI With faster and safer releases, customers benefit sooner from new functionality and more stable systems.
+With faster and safer releases, customers benefit sooner from new functionality and more stable systems.

 A Stronger Delivery Model for D365 F&O Teams